 For the uninitiated, Game of Thrones is an engrossing tale of clans struggling for dominion in the fictional realm of Westeros.
 (Benioff's two-second elevator pitch: "The Sopranos in Middle Earth.")
 With a stellar crew and ensemble cast anchored by Peter Dinklage as Tyrion Lannister, the dwarf scion of a power-hungry family, the show has raked in 17 Emmy nominations and eight wins, including Dinklage as outstanding supporting actor.
-Benioff and Weiss told me via email about their favorite characters, learning to "fail better," and the challenges of shooting Season 3, which premieres March 31 on HBO.
+Via email, Benioff and Weiss told me about their favorite characters, learning to "fail better," and the challenges of shooting Season 3.

-Mother Jones: So what made you want to adapt Martin's work for the small screen?
+Mother Jones: What made you want to adapt Martin's work for the small screen in the first place?